strigo/libro-sdk/README.md

 window.Strigo.shutdown();
 ```

-The `localStorage` and `sessionStorage` will be erased and the page will refresh.
+The `sessionStorage` will be erased and the page will refresh.

 # Development